 Premiums, when applicable.

-Required signatures.
+Customer satisfaction and service delivery as described in the VR-SFP can be verified through either a signature on the VR1845B, or a VR staff member’s contact with the customer.

 Submit a complete and accurate invoice.

+For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 Payment for Job Skills Training is made when the VR counselor approves a complete, accurate, signed, and dated:

 VR3315, Job Skills Training Progress Report; and